If you were to start optimizing a site for search engines from the ground up, what would you do?

 But having a great search engine optimization strategy goes beyond the basics.
 It actually starts from the very beginning.

 Blogging is very powerful.
-For the last five years, it has been the number one revenue generating marketing channel for all of my businesses.
-It’s the main reason why I blog so often.
+It’s the main reason why we blog so often.

 You should start a blog because it can do wonders for your business.
 Don’t expect miracles in a short period of time, but within a year, your blog should be kicking butt if you are writing great content.

-If I were in your shoes and had to start a blog from scratch, I would only focus a portion of my time on writing blog posts because everyone can create great content these days.
+If you’re starting a blog from scratch, focus just a portion of your time on writing blog posts because everyone can create great content these days.
 Where there is a huge gap in the market is in the lack of detailed guides.
 Spend the majority of your writing time creating content like The Advanced Guide to SEO.
 Once you have accomplished that, spend money on a professional design to make it look really good.
 You will stand out because most companies won’t go that far.
 That’s what’s going to separate you from the competition.

 Conversion optimization only started to become popular in the last few years.
 No one used to care about it five years ago, but now everyone is doing it.

 “Why?” you may ask.
 Traffic is becoming more expensive than ever before, and the price to get a visitor to your website will continue to rise in the future.
 By optimizing your site for conversions, you’ll be able to continually spend the money you need to in the future.